ahmethamza3995/turkish-word-anagram/README.md

 # turkish-word-anagram
-Returns the anagrams of the string that taken by user as an input
+Returns the anagrams of the word that taken by user as an input